-Area of Study 1: The people and the Australian Constitution
+Area of Study 1: The people and the Australian Constitution Discuss the significance of High Court cases involving interpretation of the Constitution and evaluate the ways the Constitution acts as a check the Constitution and evaluate the ways the Constitution acts as a check on law making by parliament.

-Discuss the significance of High Court cases involving the Constitution and evaluate the ways the Constitution acts as a check on law making by parliament.
+Area of Study 2: The People, the Parliament and the Courts

-Area of Study 2: The People, the Parliament and the Courts Discuss the factors that affect the ability of parliament and courts to make law and evaluate the ability of these law makers to respond to the need for law reform.
+Discuss the factors that affect the ability of parliament and courts to make law and evaluate the ability of these law makers to respond to the need for law reform as well as the role and influence of the media and law reform bodies in changing the law.